 - Centaurus (or Sagittarius depending on the version) is Chiron, the wisest of the centaurs who surrendered his immortality after being pricked with a poison arrow.

-- Corvis is Coronis, a lover of Apollo's.
+- Corvus is Coronis, a lover of Apollo's.
 When she was unfaithful to him, his twin sister Artemis killed her and Apollo placed her among the stars.

-- Ursa Major and Minor were supposed to be one of Zeus' mistresses and her child (supposedly Hera ensured the two never dipped below the horizon because she carried a grudge; this predicates on a story that the area where the stars live is hot, and the stars welcome a cool dip in the ocean when they descend below the horizon.
+- Ursa Major and Minor were said to be one of Zeus' mistresses and her child.
+Supposedly Hera ensured the two never dipped below the horizon because she carried a grudge; this predicates on a story that the area where the stars live is hot, and the stars welcome a cool dip in the ocean when they descend below the horizon.

 - The Pliades, who were turned into stars by Zeus to confront Orion, their father (who is also a constellation.)
 There's also a myth that they were saddened by their father's fate or their siblings' fate, and Zeus turned them into stars.